 By Vexen Crabtree 2013

 Atheism is the non-belief in god(s).
 Atheists are those who have no belief in god(s).
-All humans (and animals, and everything else) are atheist until they first learn about the idea of god(s), and come to believe in at least one of them.
-We're all born atheist, just as we are born apolitical.
+After China, where fewer than 10% believe in god(s), the most atheist countries are Vietnam (81%), Japan (65%), Sweden (64%), Czechia (61%) and Estonia (49%)1.
+All humans (and animals, and everything else) are atheist until they first learn about the idea of gods, and come to believe in at least one of them.
+We're all born atheist2 just as we're also born non-religious and apolitical.
 Atheism isn't, therefore, "a religion" and nor should it be capitalized, any more than "monotheist" or "polytheist" should be.
-It is unfortunate that despite the minimalist meaning of the word atheist, many theists "eagerly pack that term with as many negative connotations as they can"1.
-Also in the English-speaking world, many people's definition of religion is biased towards monotheism2,3 and so many people mistakenly think that "not believing in god" makes a person non-religious, and therefore, that anyone who is an atheist is non-religious.
+It is unfortunate that despite the minimalist meaning of the word atheist, many theists "eagerly pack that term with as many negative connotations as they can"2.
+Also in the English-speaking world, many people's definition of religion is biased towards monotheism3,4 and so many people mistakenly think that "not believing in god" makes a person non-religious, and therefore, that anyone who is an atheist is non-religious.
 That's not true - there are some atheist religions, like Buddhism and Taoism, and "atheist" means only no belief in god(s) and does not mean "not religious in general".
 Atheism is not the opposite to religion, it is only the opposite to theism.

 This page: